Tips and advice for your first ski holiday from SNO ®

 When you're reading up on how to ski, the advice can seem very technical.
-How to put your weight ‘here but not there' or leaning ‘one way but not too much'.
-While this can help some people it can simply confuse others and is rarely a good way to first get your head (and body) around the basics of skiing.
+How to put your weight ‘here but not there' or leaning ‘one way but not too much'...
+While this can help some people, it can simply confuse others and make it more difficult to get your head (and body) around the basics of skiing.

-The best advice is to not over-think the technical side of skiing, because it's all about getting the feel of it... and once you have, you're away!
+The best advice is to not over-think the technical side of skiing, because it's all about getting the feel of it...
+Once you have, you're away!

-Give yourself a very gentle introduction.
-Before you hit the slopes, practice walking and sliding around on a flat area, to get a feel for the snow, putting one ski in front of the other.
-Be sure to go to a nursery slope or area reserved specifically for beginners, where you can benefit from a little trial and error in a safe place.
+Give yourself a very gentle introduction: Before you hit the slopes, practice walking and sliding around on a flat area, putting one ski in front of the other to get a feel for the snow.
+Make the most of the nursery slopes and areas reserved specifically for beginners, where you can benefit from a little trial and error in a safe place.

 Keep your knees bent, with your shins resting on the tip of your ski boots.
 Lean slightly forwards to stay balanced.
 Keep your legs a shoulder width apart so you're more supported and point the tips of your skis inwards, making an upside down ‘V’ shape (this is called a snowplough).
 You don't want to start at the top of the slope with your skis facing downwards in parallel - to stand still on the piste, make sure your skis face across the slope rather than down and lean slightly towards the slope, or keep your skis in the snowplough position.